Medtech in the UK

 Supports for the UK Medtech growth

-The Medtech sector in the UK is receiving significant support from both the private and public sectors.
-In order to maintain the UK’s status as a worldwide science superpower, attract important investment for the UK economy, and generate employment nationwide, the government wants to support bold, creative Medtech research.
-In 2019, the UK government invested £2.7 billion on health research and development, which is more than 20% of the UK’s R&D budget.
-In terms of total and per-capita funding, the UK is only second to the US among all OECD nations in the field of health research.
+The UK MedTech sector benefits from substantial support across both the public and private sectors.
+To sustain the UK’s position as a global science leader, attract high-value investment, and drive job creation nationwide, the government is committed to supporting ambitious and innovative MedTech research.
+In 2019, the UK government allocated £2.7 billion to health research and development, representing over 20% of the national R&D budget.
+Among OECD nations, the UK ranks second only to the United States in both total and per-capita investment in health research.
 Also, around 60 distinct research initiatives promoting cutting-edge technologies existed in 2021, totaling more than £1 billion in financing.
 In addition, the inaugural round of Life Sciences Innovative Manufacturing Fund (LSIMF) funding will benefit four life sciences businesses from around the UK.
 The funding and advancement of life sciences manufacturing initiatives for both medical diagnostics and human medications would be assisted by £277 million.

 The government also aims to enhance NHS performance with updated technology that will enable speedier diagnosis, treatment, and eventually discharge to free up hospital beds, while increasing the availability of the finest equipment to offer more resilience to health care issues, such as pandemics.
 In addition, building on the Life Sciences Vision, the NHS, the National Institute for Health and Care Excellence, and the Medicines and Healthcare products Regulatory Agency should work together more effectively as an innovation partner to ensure that patients can access the correct goods safely.